lemlac/mulem/docs/reference.md

 > Why not use a keyword like `mut` or `var` for mutable variables?

-`~` is easier to see than mut or var, especially if there are no syntax highlighting.
+`~` is easier to scan for than `mut` or `var`, especially if there are no syntax highlighting.
 Like in the inverse square root example, I can see 3 mutable variables just by counting the `~` at the top of the function.
 It reads like a list with dashes.

 > `;` has different meanings in different contexts.